Juan-Ceballos/CashApp-Clone/README.md

 ## Architech

-Considering the scope I took for the project, I decided on MVC architecture, which I am most comfortable coding in.
+Considering the scope I took for the project, I decided on MVC architecture.
 I utilized programmatic UI to have wider control of each UI component and its placement.

 ## Tradeoffs